haicheviet/personal-space/site/content/posts/tailscale-for-your-friendly-work-vpn/index.en.md

 ### Step 3: Verify your connection

-Check that you can ping your new device from your personal Tailscale machine (Windows, macOS, etc).
-You can find the Tailscale IP in the admin console, or by running this command on the new register machine.
+Check that you can ping your new device from your personal Tailscale machine.
+You can find the Tailscale IP in the [admin console](https://login.tailscale.com/admin/machines), or by running this command on the new register machine.

 ```bash
 $ tailscale ip -4
 100.83.201.24 # Your IPv4 in tailscale
 ```

-Ping the new register device in your client machine
+Ping the new IPv4 register device in your client machine

 ```bash
 $ ping 100.83.201.24